digideskio/gofer/Readme.md

   * Ensure that you support dynamic localhost (127.0.0.1, 127.0.0.2)
   * OR: You can just authorize id_rsa on localhost without ~/.ssh/config.
   * Run bundle install && rake spec`

-## TODO

-  * Deal with timeouts and disconnects on persistent connections.

 ## License